 French speaking solicitor Claire Wood offers an expert Anglo French family law service; she has over 10 years’ experience in cases involving French nationals, and has acted in many cross border cases involving France, Belgium, Switzerland and Luxembourg.
 Claire has strong relationships with foreign lawyers and can refer you to a French lawyer when needed.

 Claire gives compassionate and realistic advice on the legal issues arising on divorce or separation, including financial claims and the arrangements for children.

 We offer an expert Anglo French family law service giving you cost effective advice on the choices available to you.
 Claire Wood has many years of experience in cases involving French nationals and English couples living in France or a French speaking country.

 If you are a French national living in England or an English national living abroad, you may have a choice of where to start a divorce process.
 It is crucial that you obtain quick and early advice so that you can decide which jurisdiction will be best for you.

-French nationals regularly consult us about the protective agreements available to them (and family members) in England.
+French nationals regularly consult us about the prenuptial and postnuptial agreements available to them (and family members) in England.
 Prospective clients are often surprised and alarmed to understand that their French marriage contract is not automatically enforceable or relevant in England, in the event of a divorce here.

-What are the main differences between an English prenup and a French marriage contract?
+What are the differences between an English prenup and a French marriage contract?

 Which agreement do we need?